 From drinking at a bar the night before Thanksgiving, to eating a fresh piece of pie, to watching a festive parade, there is no shortage of Thanksgiving events across North Dakota.
-Follow our quintessential Thanksgiving guide to see the best the state has to offer this 2022 season.
+Follow our 8 Best Thanksgiving Activities and Events in North Dakota this 2023 season.

 Since 2009, Boots Bar & Grill has been providing Medora with a phenomenal bar and restaurant.
 Their food menu includes options like steaks, burgers, homemade pizza, and much more.
 The drink menu include bottle and draft beer, show wines, white and red wines, and specialty drinks like Bloody Mary, margarita, pineapple martini, and Orange Julius.
 Head to this watering hole on Thanksgiving Eve for an unforgettable night!